TheCanMoun10/VGIS10_GAN/README.md

 ## Install procedure:
 Made on WSL2.

-Clone this repo into you prefered folder:
+Clone this repo into your prefered folder:
 `https://github.com/TheCanMoun10/VGIS10_GAN`